-In 2007, the United States harvested 20.3 million tonnes of potatoes, enough to make it the world's fourth biggest producer.
+In 2007, the United States harvested 19.9 million tonnes of potatoes, making it the world's fifth biggest producer.
 Potatoes in the United States are grown in nearly every state, although about half of the crop comes from Idaho, Washington, Wisconsin, North Dakota, Colorado, Oregon, Maine, Minnesota, California and Michigan.
-Most potatoes are harvested in September and October.
+Most potatoes are harvested in September and October (fall).

 Only about one third of US potatoes is consumed fresh.
-Around 60 percent of annual output is processed into frozen products (such as frozen fries and wedges), crisps, dehydrated potato and starch, while 6 percent is re-used as seed potato.
+Around 60 percent of annual output is processed into frozen products (such as frozen french fries and wedges), chips, dehydrated potato granules and flakes and starch, while 6 percent is re-used as seed potato.

-Each American eats more than 54 kg of potatoes every year.
-However, fresh potato consumption has declined from more than 22 kg per person in 1993 to just 16 kg in 2006.
+Each American eats more than 55 kg of potatoes every year.
+However, fresh potato consumption has declined from more than 22 kg per person in 1993 to just under 16 kg in 2014.

 United States Department of Agriculture Potato ReportsAMS Reports: National Weekly and Daily Potato Shipments